Both reigns have broken records, but how do the lives of Queen Victoria and Queen Elizabeth II compare? And which legacy will endure?

 The new longest-reigning monarch: Queen Elizabeth II

-After 63 years, Queen Elizabeth II became the longest-reigning monarch in British history on September 9, breaking the record set by Queen Victoria, her great-great-grandmother.
+After 70 years, Queen Elizabeth II becomes the longest-reigning monarch in British history, breaking the record set by Queen Victoria, her great-great-grandmother.

 These renowned sovereigns have experienced vastly different times.
 Victoria—who ascended to the throne at 18—oversaw the industrial revolution, the extension of the right to vote, the British Empire and progressions in science and medicine that dramatically extended life expectancy.